Picking the right type of windows for your home can improve your comfort and safety while reducing your energy costs.

 Bi-fold doors are also a great option for saving space in the home.
 These tall glass panels are connected along a track and can fold into each other, opening floor space when they aren’t in use.

-Whether you’re aiming for improved security, lighting or ventilation, there are a range of options to suit your home.
-To find out more about improving the windows in your home, contact the team at Central Screens today.
+Whether you’re aiming for improved security, lighting or ventilation, there is a range of options to suit your home.
+To find out more about improving the windows in your home, contact the team at Central Screens & Locks today.